 Preparation of the basic emergency medical technician to an advanced paramedic provider level.
-Includes human anatomy and physiology, physical assessment, airway and ventilation techniques, IV therapy, medical emergencies, and trauma patient management required for preparation for EMS 251.
+Includes human anatomy and physiology, physical assessment, air variant and ventilation techniques, IV therapy, medical emergencies, and trauma patient management received for preparation for EMS 251.
 Prerequisite: one year as a Certified EMT and acceptance into the program.
 Thirteen lecture; twenty-one lab.